ccorcos/meteor-neo4j/README.md

 The Neo4j constructor will select the `url` over everything else, so if there are conflicts, it will default to the url you pass.
 It only runs on `localhost:7474` if it has no other options.

+## Querying

+Neo4j uses a querying language called `Cypher`, which is pretty similar to SQL.
+They have a lot of [documentation](http://neo4j.com/docs/stable/cypher-query-lang.html) that is probably worth reviewing.
+This package uses a very simple implementation of Cypher, which simply passes a string with your query.

+    result = Neo4j.query "MATCH (a) RETURN a"

+You can also write multi-line queries, which are generally easier to read:

+    result = Neo4j.query """
+               MATCH (a)
+               RETURN a
+               """

 ## Examples

+*Coming soon!*